mattermost/mattermost-handbook/operations/customer-success/README.md

    - **Reason:** What is the reason the customer is considering non-renewal.
    - **Summary:** Description of why the customer is being flagged as an At-Risk or Early Warning.
    - **Next Step:** What is the next action item with the customer.
+ Note: System automatically fills out the following fields that live on the risk object but are not in the risk form when selecting the button.
+   - **Contraction:** Formula to see if number of seats at risk is less than number of seats licensed.
+If so, the risk is flagged "yes" for contraction risk.
+If seats and risk and seats licensed are equal the risk is flagged "no" for contraction risk.
+   - **Customer Risk Name:** Customer name + Primary risk reason **Salesforce Opportunity Layout Customer Risk Form**
+1. Log into your Salesforce account.
+2. Type the Account Name in the search bar.
+3. Select "Opportunity" that is at Risk
+4. This takes you to the opportunity where the quick form appears directly on the layout.
+Below are the fields you need to fill out:
+   - **Key Contact:** Who is the main contact at the account. list defaults to only contacts tied to the account you are logging the risk.
+   - **Status:** Choose if the customer is **At-Risk** or **Early Warning**.
+Note: **Churned** and **Renewed** fields will be used later based on the renewal outcome.
+   - **# of Seats At-Risk:** How many seats could be potentially non-renewed.
+Seat number could be all of the seats available for renewal or a portion of the seats available for renewal.
+   - **Risk Amount:** The amount of ARR that could be potentially non-renewed.
+Risk amount could be all ARR available for renewal or a portion of the ARR available for renewal.
+   - **Engagement:** Current interaction between the customer and Mattermost.
+For example: Is there a call scheduled, is the customer unresponsive, have you reached out to the customer, etc.
+   - **Competitor:** Who is the competitor the customer is evaluating.
+   - **Reason:** The reason the customer is considering non-renewal.
+   - **Summary:** Description of why the customer is being flagged as an At-Risk or Early Warning.
+   - **Next Step:** The next action item with the customer.
+ Note: System automatically fills out the following fields that live on the risk object but are not in the risk form when selecting the button.
+   - **Contraction:** Formula to see if number of seats at risk is less than number of seats licensed.
+If so, the risk is flagged "yes" for contraction risk.
+If seats and risk and seats licensed are equal the risk is flagged "no" for contraction risk.
+   - **Customer Risk Name:** Customer name and Primary risk reason.